Zoreo/mp_web_scraper/README.md

 2. **Selector-Based Server**:
    - Efficiently manages multiple client connections without creating a separate thread for each client.
-   - Processes requests and returns results dynamically.
+   - Processes requests dynamically based on client input.

-3. **Dynamic Client Interaction**:
+3. **Interactive Client**:
-   - Clients can specify the number of headlines to fetch during runtime, making the application flexible and user-friendly.
+   - Clients can specify the number of headlines they want in response to server prompts.
+   - Clients can request more headlines or exit the interaction.

 ---